For information and updates regarding Fall 2020 - visit www.sanjuan.edu/fall2020.

 **If you do not live in the SJUSD boundary area please see Interdistrict applications.**

 When and where can I submit an application?

-Families are encouraged to apply through the Open Enrollment Lottery between Dec.
-3, 2018 - Jan.
-18, 2019, for possible space at the requested school in the 2019-2020 school year.
+Families are encouraged to apply through the Open Enrollment Lottery between the first Monday in December 8:00am and the third Friday in January 5:00on, for possible space at the requested school for the school year.
 The Open Enrollment Lottery gives families the best possibility of getting into a requested school.
 For further information on Open Enrollment click here.

 Is there anything else I should be aware of?